gheenie/intro-word-play/README.md

 7. Create a file consisting of all the 2 letters words.
 Store them in a file called `2_letters_only.txt`

-8. Create a file containig a count of all the words starting with p to all the words starting with r - store the count in a file called `p_to_r.txt`. **Add** a word count to the end of the `p_to_r.txt` with a word count for the file.
+8. Create a file containing a count of all the words starting with p to all the words starting with r - store the count in a file called `p_to_r.txt`. **Add** a word count to the end of the `p_to_r.txt` with a word count for the file.